usetheplatform/collections/features.md

 - cypress testing & unit testing
 - load webp or fallback to jpeg (check if there are any other options and for retina too)
 - host on zeit/vercel
-- setup github actions to run tests and playwright
+- setup github actions to run tests
 - lazy attribute for img and width & height
+- setup elm-tests